Who’s Really in Control?

 However, about two months before I was set to fly off, a sporting accident disrupted my plans.
 I ruptured a ligament in my knee, effectively ending all hopes I had of tackling the rugged North American wilderness.
 All the obsessive fantasizing and planning I had done over the last six months were laid to waste.
 To say I was disappointed would be an understatement.
 My time in North America was tainted with a bitterness of what could have been.

 This serves as a warning that we really don’t have as much control over our lives as we would like to think.
 We might make plans and arrange our lives around our ambitions and assumptions of success, but the truth is, none of us can offer any guarantees.
-Even the surest of plans are vulnerable to the fragility of life.
 More than that, James reminds us that it is the Lord who holds the ultimate control over our lives.
 It is His will over our lives that carries the most weight, overruling whatever plans we may conceive.

 In fact, the pretence of control puffs us up.
 It gives us a false sense of self-sufficiency that James calls arrogance.
 It’s an arrogance that pays no attention to God’s sovereign will, instead living as one pleases.